 Like most people, Washington enjoyed Knox’s company.
 There may have been similarities in himself that Washington appreciated: confident, self-educated, good manners, lost his father as a boy, learned to do much on his own, and a keen desire to read everything military.

-During one of their dinner engagements, Knox suggested delivering cannon from Fort Ticonderoga to Boston, a trip of about 300 miles.
+Benedict Arnold, prior to his command of an American force to aide General Montgomery in the attack on Quebec, had suggested delivering cannon from Fort Ticonderoga to Boston, this to advance the seige of Boston.
+It was a trip of about 300 miles.
 The delivery was to be made in the dead of winter.
 The idea was so fraught with difficulties, many people thought it impossible.
-Nevertheless, Washington agreed, and immediately putt young Henry in charge.
+Nevertheless, Washington agreed, and immediately put Knox in charge.

 With a $1,000 in his pocket for expenses, Knox set out for Ticonderoga, arriving at the Limestone Fort on December 5, 1775.
 He discovered mortars, 12 and 18 pound canon, (not all in usable condition), and a massive 24 pound brass cannon.
 Fifty-eight pieces in all were selected, with mortars weighing over a ton each to start and more cannons up to the 24 pounder at 5,000 pounds for a total of 120,000 pounds of artillary to transport.
 Boated to Lake George, the guns were eventually hauled to Albany using 42 sleds and 80 oxen and turned west through the Berkshires.
 Frozen rivers, sinking boats, lack of snow for sleds, and intense blizzards made for an arduous journey.